 ZOE believes that recent technological advances make it possible to carry out high-quality human research in a real-world setting, and therefore answer questions that have not previously been feasible.
 Combining large-scale biological data with machine learning and microbiome sequencing has enabled us to predict personal nutritional responses to foods and provide people with a better understanding of their unique metabolism and gut microbiome1.
-These personalized insights can allow individuals to make impactful changes to reduce dietary inflammation, improve gut health, weight, and overall health.
+These personalized insights can allow individuals to make impactful changes to improve their overall health.

 An overview of the problem

 Non-communicable diseases (NCDs) impacted by dietary risk factors, such as type two diabetes and cardiovascular disease, are the leading cause of mortality and morbidity in the developed world, and continue to increase at alarming rates2,3,4,5.
 Unfortunately, current dietary and lifestyle approaches to tackle obesity and other major risk factors for these conditions are not achieving the positive impact that we all wish for.
 This is also true in developing countries, where a double burden of infectious and chronic diseases exists6.

 Reducing diet-related risk factors associated with these conditions is one of the most impactful ways to reduce ill-health, as well as lessening their detrimental impact on individuals and society as a whole7,8,9.
 However, our recent studies have demonstrated that our responses to food are unique, and therefore a “one-size-fits-all” approach to diet is unlikely to be the best strategy to enhance health1.
 Therefore, ZOE’s ambition is to improve human health through precision nutrition by understanding how to eat the right way for our own biology and harness the potential power of the trillions of microbes in our gut.

 Download the full white paper to get an in-depth understanding of how ZOE's science works